UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 **preservation_package**: (REQUIRED) Identifier for the preservation package that includes the presevation files used for the digital object.
 This field was previously named "accession".

-**date_published**: (REQUIRED) The date the digital object was first made publicly available.
+**date_uploaded**: (REQUIRED) The date the digital object was first made publicly available.
 Previously, this field was named date_uploaded.
 This field MUST be an ISO 8601 compliant date with the "T" separator, such as "2018-12-21T15:30:08+00:00".

 **license**: (REQUIRED) Licensing and distribution information governing access to the digital object.
 This field MUST be the canonical URL for a Creative Commons license or "Unknown".
 If "Unknown" is used, a valid rights_statement field is REQUIRED.
 Examples:
 * https://creativecommons.org/licenses/by-nc-sa/4.0/